Kilconnell: Kilconnell Abbey

-The abbey is believed to have been uninhabited since about 1785 due to a fall in vocations.
+The abbey is believed to have been uninhabited since about 1785.

-There is a passage that runs under the abbey to the grounds of Ballinderry house.
-It was excavated in the 1940s but was not navigated due to the risk of collapse.

-Uí Maine

-The area around Kilconnell was the stronghold of the O'Kellys, lords of Uí Maine and the Donnellan clans.

-Kilconnell is in the parish of Aughrim and Kilconnell.
-Aughrim was the site of a decisive battle of the Williamite wars in 1691.
-The French General the Marquis de St Ruth had rallied the Irish towards victory when his head was blown off by cannon fire and the Irish fled the field, only to be cut down in their thousands by the English forces.
-Hundreds of the O'Kellys lost their lives in this battle.

-The local lake, Lough Acalla, has a crannog in the centre and is a rainbow trout fishery.

-Ballinderry House

-Ballinderry House, the former seat of the Comyn family, who are relations of Daniel O'Connell, has been restored and is now a guest house.

-Athletic clubs
+Sport

-The local GAA team is called St. Gabriels.
-In 1979 they won a Galway football title.
-Since then they have won the Junior B championship and Junior A league.
+The local Gaelic Athletic Association (GAA) team is called St. Gabriels.
+In 1979, the club won a Galway football title.
+Since then, they have won the Junior B championship and Junior A league.
 They won "underage club of the year" in 2011.
 St Gabriels Ladies GAA football club plays Gaelic football and represents the parishes of Kilconnell, Aughrim, Kilreekil and Cappataggle.
-St Gabriels Ladies GAA Football Club plays its home games in Aughrim and it trains also in Kilconnell at the St Gabriels sports complex.
+St Gabriels Ladies GAA Football Club plays its home games in Aughrim and it trains also in Kilconnell at the St Gabriel's sports complex.